Reservations:

 Julian Primeaux is the bastard son of rock’n’roll and southern gospel.
 Hailing from the swamps of Louisiana and sounding like a Gritty Rock 'N' Roll Freight Train guided through a Dirty Blues Spiritual Explosion.
 The blues runs deep in his songs of both heartache & joy.
 Revelation don’t come on the mountain, it comes way down in the valley where you’ll find him preaching his electric sermons.

 As a fourth generation musician, Julian has been groomed from a young age to perform.
 His passion for playing guitar started when he was 8 and by age 12, Julian was performing live on a regular basis.
 Ever since, he has sang & played everywhere from clubs in Louisiana to Times Square in New York to concert halls & festivals all over Europe.
+In 2009 he released his first solo album, 'Flowers From My Bones'.
+'Rock 'n Roll Boy' followed in 2011 and his third album, 'This Guilded, Swaying Heart' in 2016.

 He has performed and/or opened for a who’s who of local, national and international artists/acts, including Gary Clark Jr., Dr. John, Dick Dale, Rev. Horton Heat, Dax Riggs, Lazy Lester, Lil’ Nathan & The Zydeco Big Timers, Grammy-nominee Corey Ledet, and many more.